 How do we do physics?

 The workshops are suitable for students of medium-high science abilities.
-The workshops encourage students to think of the bigger picture through connecting different ideas, such as topics from KS3 science, the latest physics research or their everyday lives, through physics, find out about careers that are possible through studying physics and get a chance to develop their skills using the scientific method and peer-review process through an open-ended problem with no presented final solution.
+The workshops encourage students to think of the bigger picture through connecting different ideas, such as familiar topics from science, the latest physics research or their everyday lives, through physics; find out about careers that are possible through studying physics; and get a chance to develop their skills using the scientific method and peer-review process through an open-ended problem with no presented final solution.

 Details on each of the workshops can be found in our Connect Physics Teacher Information [PDF 739KB].

 We are pleased to announce that after a year’s hiatus we will be relaunching the Connect Physics programme, ready for the 2021-22 academic year.
 We will be running the sessions on either a Tuesday, Wednesday or Thursday.

 Applications will open on Friday 14th May 2020 and will close on the Wednesday 30th June 2020.

 Note that we may not be able to deliver the workshops to your school as we have a limited numbers of schools that we can work with.
 Schools will be prioritised based on Widening Participation criteria, distance from QMUL, and other indicators.